 B. Completion of required courses: Each of the courses listed below must be passed with a minimum grade of B:

 1. PHY 598 and PHY 599 Graduate Seminars.
 These courses are normally taken during the first year of graduate study, one per semester, in either order.

 2. PHY 515 Methods of Experimental Research.
 This course must be taken not later than the fourth semester of residence.
 This requirement can also be satisfied by PHY 517, Laboratory Course in Astronomical Techniques.

 3. Three advanced courses, in three different areas of physics.

 C. Passing of the written comprehensive examination.
 This is offered at the beginning of each semester.
-It is in five parts with exams on Classical Mechanics, Electrodynamics, Quantum Mechanics, and Statistical Mechanics.
+It is in four parts with exams on Classical Mechanics, Electrodynamics, Quantum Mechanics, and Statistical Mechanics.
 It must be passed in the student's fourth semester of study at Stony Brook or earlier.
 If taken as a placement exam for the core courses, it has to be passed at a higher level.

 D. Passing an oral examination on a broad range of topics relevant to the student’s intended area of thesis research.
 The oral examination should be passed before the beginning of the fifth semester of residency.

 E. Acceptance of graduate student by an advisor for thesis work;